mcmilk/7-Zip-zstd/README.md

 - compression and decompression for [Brotli], [Lizard], [LZ4], [LZ5] and [Zstandard] within the [7-Zip] container format
 - compression and decompression of [Lizard] (`.liz`), [LZ4] (`.lz4`), [LZ5] (`.lz5`) and [Zstandard] (`.zst`) files
 - included [lzip] decompression support, patch from: https://download.savannah.gnu.org/releases/lzip/7zip/
-- right click and _"Add to xy.7z"_ will use the last selected method (codec, level and threads)
+- explorer context menu: _"Add to xy.7z"_ will use all parameters of the last "Add to Archive" compression dialog (this includes: method, level, dictionary, blocksize, threads and paramters input box)
-- the FileManager ListBox will show more information about these codecs now
+- squashfs files with LZ4 or Zstandard compression can be handled
+- by default, several history settings aren't stored by default, look [here](https://sourceforge.net/p/sevenzip/discussion/45797/thread/dc2ac53d/?limit=25) for some info about that, you can restore 7-Zip original behavior via `tools->options->settings`

 ```
 7z a archiv.7z -m0=zstd -mx0   Zstandard Fastest Mode, without BCJ preprocessor